-- (1) An attestation committee is formed by the dean based on the study programme or field of study.
-At least one member of the attestation committee must be from outside of the School and have experience in supervision of doctoral candidates. - (2) The dean shall determine the time of attestation by an order at least one month before the planned attestation.
-The chairman of the attestation committee shall establish the rules of procedure of the attestation committee. - (3) Participation of the doctoral candidate at the meeting of the attestation committee is mandatory.
-The chairman of the attestation committee may grant permission on the basis of the doctoral candidate's reasoned request not to attend the meeting of the attestation committee. - (4) [repealed- entry into force 23.01.2024] - (5) In the case of a study period corresponding to the nominal duration of the study programme, the committee assesses a doctoral candidate's academic progress based on the following principles: [entry into force 23.01.2024]: - 1) upon attestation of the first-year doctoral candidates in the first semester, the student's motivation and capability to carry out research shall be assessed along with academic performance.
+(1) An attestation committee is formed by the dean based on the study programme or field of study.
+At least one member of the attestation committee must be from outside of the School and have experience in supervision of doctoral candidates.

+(2) The dean shall determine the time of attestation by an order at least one month before the planned attestation.
+The chairman of the attestation committee shall establish the rules of procedure of the attestation committee.

+(3) Participation of the doctoral candidate at the meeting of the attestation committee is mandatory.
+The chairman of the attestation committee may grant permission on the basis of the doctoral candidate's reasoned request not to attend the meeting of the attestation committee.

+(4) The committee assesses completion of a doctoral study programme cumulatively as percentage.

+(5) The committee assesses a doctoral candidate's academic progress based on the following principles: 1) upon attestation of the first-year doctoral candidates in the first semester, the student's motivation and capability to carry out research shall be assessed along with academic performance.
 It is important to assess cooperation between the doctoral candidate and the supervisor.
-The doctoral candidate has prepared a research plan and has an overview of the scientific literature in his/her field; - 2) upon attestation of the first-year doctoral candidates, the doctoral candidate shall present his/her vision of the strategy and the methodology applied in preparing the thesis.
-The research question and objectives shall be formulated and the scientific novelty, the methodology and the expected results shall be pointed out; - 3) by the end of the second year the volume of a doctoral candidate's research shall be sufficient for publishing at least one research paper.
-A doctoral candidate preparing a doctoral thesis as creative research shall submit a selection of creative work reflecting the creative research; is able to place the selected creative work in an international context by pointing out similarities and differences compared to other authors and the innovative direction in his/her research and shall analyse the selected creative work from the point of view of society and the user; - 4) by the end of the third year, the doctoral candidate has completed 75% of the volume of research.
+The doctoral candidate has prepared a research plan and has an overview of the scientific literature in his/her field;

+2) upon attestation of the first-year doctoral candidates, the doctoral candidate shall present his/her vision of the strategy and the methodology applied in preparing the thesis.
+The research question and objectives shall be formulated and the scientific novelty, the methodology and the expected results shall be pointed out;

+3) by the end of the second year the volume of a doctoral candidate's research shall be sufficient for publishing at least one research paper.
+A doctoral candidate preparing a doctoral thesis as creative research shall submit a selection of creative work reflecting the creative research; is able to place the selected creative work in an international context by pointing out similarities and differences compared to other authors and the innovative direction in his/her research and shall analyse the selected creative work from the point of view of society and the user;

+4) by the end of the third year, the doctoral candidate has completed 75% of the volume of research.
 A doctoral candidate preparing a doctoral thesis based on research publications must have published one research paper and submitted another research paper for publication or have another paper accepted for publication.
 The volume of research shall be sufficient to prepare a third publication.
 The attestation committee has the right, after assessing the level of published papers, to make a reasoned proposal to the Vice-Rector for Research to allow preparation of a doctoral thesis based on two research publications.